Head Injury: Life-Changing With Minimal Outward Signs

 Few injuries impact your life in the way a traumatic brain injury (TBI) can.
 The brain is integral to core body functions, yet fragile and easily injured by blunt force or sudden jostling movements.
 TBIs account for nearly 30 percent of injury-related deaths and are frequently the result of a car accident or fall.
 A concussion or TBI can affect your motor functions, cognitive skills and emotions.

 Outwardly a TBI victim may appear uninjured and normal, but mounting medical expenses and diminished quality of life indicate otherwise.
 At Holland Injury Law, LLC, we understand the difficulty of life after a TBI.
 Our firm pursues full compensation for traumatic brain injury victims in St. Louis and the surrounding area.
-Attorney William K. Holland has brought 43 jury trials to verdict and has recovered 24 settlements of $1 million or more.
-He is prepared to give your case the same tenacious effort.
+Our attorneys have brought attorney trials to verdict and have recovered settlements of more than $1 million or more.
+We are prepared to give your case the same tenacious effort.

 Effects Of A Traumatic Brain Injury